Journal of Modern Physics

 with

 Then we plot the graph between the efficiency versus the width of potential as Figure 2.
 From Figure 2, we obtain that the efficiency value depends on the initial value of potential width.
 We get interesting result that the efficiency value increase above classical result with the decreasing the width of potential.
 The efficiency is also affected by the size of minimal length.
-If we approximate, the value of efficiency (24) would be
+If we approximate

 And at large width of potential well, the efficiency value approaches classical result.